hermione-evans/ECHOMASE/readme.md

 ## Repository Structure
 The repository is organized to mirror the structure of our paper:

-1. `./comparison_likelihood&SNR_newlikelihood_dependence`: Contains the code and data necessary to reproduce Figures 1 and 2 from Section 3.2, and Figure 16 from Appendix C of the paper.
+1. `./comparison_likelihood&SNR_newlikelihood_dependence`: This directory contains the code and data used to make a simple comparison of the two phase-marginalized likelihoods in Sec.
+3.2 (Figures 1 and 2), and to plot the new likelihood dependence of the echo SNR in Appendix C (Figure 16).

-1. `./uniew_injection`: Contains the notebook required to reproduce Figures 3, 4, 5, 6 from Section 3.3 and Figure 17 (Top) from Appendix C. Please note that it doesn't include the posterior files for reproducing the middle and bottom parts of Figures 5 and 6.
+1. `./uniew_injection`: This directory contains the notebook that showcases the Bayesian search results for the UniEw injections in different realizations of Gaussian noise.
+Specifically, it can be used to reproduce Figures 3, 4, 5, 6 in Section 3.3 and Figure 17 (Top) in Appendix D. Note that the posterior files for reproducing the middle and bottom parts of Figures 4 and 5 are not included.

-1. `./echo_wave_injection`: This directory has the code for reproducing Figures 9, 10, 11, 12, 13 from Section 4.2, Figure 17 (Bottom) from Appendix C, Table 3, 4 and Figure 18 from Appendix D. It also includes the compressed posterior files needed to reproduce all the results.
+1. `./echo_wave_injection`: This directory contains the notebook that showcases the Bayesian search results for injections of the four benchmarks for echo waveforms.
+Specifically, it can be used to reproduce Figures 9, 10, 11, 12, 13 in Section 4.2, Figure 17 (Bottom) in Appendix C, Table 3, 4 and Figure 18 from Appendix D. It also includes the compressed posterior files needed to reproduce all the results.

-1. `./superposition_QNMS`: Contains the data and code to reproduce Figures 14 and 15 from Appendix B.
+1. `./superposition_QNMS`: This directory contains the data and code to reproduce Figures 14 and 15 in Appendix B that examine the influence of QNMs interference.

 We invite you to explore these directories and make use of the resources within them to better understand our research and methods.